jivesoftware/jiveapps/applications/vidyo-call/vidyo-server/README.txt

 service API with JSON content to query Vidyo user status and start conference calls.
 It uses JAX-RS/Jersey to implement the web services.

+To configure and build the application follow these steps
+- edit application.properties
+- generate Vidyo web service client classes from WSDL into src/com/vidyo/admin and src/com/vidyo/user
-To configure the application edit application.properties and to build the application war file run "ant war" and the deploy according to your servlet container instructions.
+- run "ant war"
+- deploy according to your servlet container instructions

 To use this server from the Vidyo Call app, you need to configure a Jive Connects service in your Jive instance.
 Log in as administrator and go to Admin Console, System,